Example: Changing Font Sizes

 }

-Alternately, you can target the input directly by it’s ID #input_6_1 in the example above.
+Alternatively, you can target the input directly by its ID (example: #input_6_1).